RobertP2705/ahk_macros/README.md

 # ahk_macros
-I think I will use this repo to store AHK macros I use on some games I play
+I think I will use this repo to store AHK macros I made for some games i play